feature-image

 Imago

-Interim lightweight champion Justin Gaethje has no doubt what the future holds for him.
+Interim lightweight champion Justin Gaethje has a clear picture of what the future holds for him.
 And ‘The Highlight’ sees it entangled with former two-division champion Conor McGregor.
-This comes shortly after reigning lightweight champion Ilia Topuria shared a short yet sweet message with his fans about his return to action.
+This comes shortly after reigning lightweight champion Ilia Topuria shared a short yet sweet message with his fans about his return to active competition.

-Not having fought since June last year, when he dispatched Charles Oliveira to win the belt, ‘El Matador’ was forced into taking a break due to turbulence in his personal life.
-While he refrained from revealing the specifics, reports of separation from his wife flooded the internet.
-He acknowledged the split in January.
-And now, things have been finalized.
+Not having fought since June last year, when he dispatched Charles Oliveira in the first round to win the belt, ‘El Matador’ was forced into a hiatus as a result of the turbulence in his personal life.
+While he refrained from revealing the specifics, reports of his divorce taking an ugly turn soon surfaced.
+However, it now appears that the lightweight champion and his ex-wife have reached a settlement of sorts.

-This past Thursday, Topuria took to Instagram to share a brief but confident message.
+Soon after, Topuria took to Instagram to share a brief but confident message.
 “The Champ is back !!!
-[Rose]” the undefeated Spaniard wrote, alongside several photos of himself training in the gym.
-Soon after, Gaethje—who defeated Paddy Pimblett last month to capture the interim championship—appeared in an interview on The Pat McAfee Show, where he laid out what he believes should come next.
+[Rose]” the undefeated Spaniard wrote, alongside several images of himself training in the gym.
+Amid this, Gaethje—who defeated Paddy Pimblett last month to capture the interim title—appeared in an interview on The Pat McAfee Show, where he laid out what he believes should come next.

 ADVERTISEMENT

-“Ilia Topuria on the White House,” Gaethje said without hesitation when asked about his future plans.
+“Ilia Topuria, on the White House,” Gaethje said without hesitation when asked about what the future holds for him.
 “It has to be—no other option.”
 The 37-year-old has been envisioning the moment for months.
 “Walking out of the Oval Office [and] into the cage wearing the flag,” he said, describing his dream Octagon walk for the fight.
 He added that he has been “speaking [it] into existence” since last year.

 ADVERTISEMENT